differentpla-net/differentpla-net.github.io/_posts/2023/2023-03-17-exporting-variables-from-scripts.md

 Another example of using `eval` is the way that, say, `direnv hook zsh` (or `direnv hook bash`) or `kubectl completion zsh` work: as with `ssh-agent`, they output shell commands that set up various functions, aliases, hooks and so on.

-## aliases

-we could use an alias? could we?

 ## Functions

 Functions can also set environment variables.
 For example: